nshiffert/obeacon/README.md

-No longer hosted at [obeacon.parseapp.com](http://obeacon.parseapp.com)
+No longer hosted on parse

 To get run this code: